sjsidjain213/SIHDemoDocs/README.md

 *** ProjectInsertBean ***
 Anyone can implement any of these methods
-1. add get methods for the instace varables just like set method
+1. add get methods for each instace varables just like set method
-2. stoing zip file of code reated to project
+2. stoing zip file of code related to project
-3. Teasting of all the methods for different scenario
+3. Testing of all the exsisting methods for different scenario